You can’t reach for anything new if your hands are still full of yesterday’s junk. – Louise Smith, Author

 I despise clutter.
 Clutter is, without a doubt, one of the worse attractions for bad energy known to man.
 Clutter is sneaky.
 Clutter creeps up on people without them knowing it, in a slow, sometimes hidden fashion.
 And, by the time one realizes there is clutter, problems have already started for the occupants in the space.
 If you want to declutter your home, take a look at these backyard sheds as a storage solution.

 There are many forms of clutter, and a plethora of reasons why clutter comes about.
 The most extreme examples are hoarders; those who are unable to part with the smallest of possessions usually due to some kind of emotional barrier or trauma.
-Clutter can also be a cultural thing.
+Some people in this kind of situation might need help from professionals like ServiceMaster of Lake shore to deal with the massive task of decluttering.
+But clutter can also be a cultural thing.
 Some feel that America’s connection to clutter began in The Great Depression, when so many went without everyday necessities.
 Therefore, people began to save things just in case they might need them.

 And then there is everyday clutter that each of us deals with on some level, which comes about from normal living.
 However, one can minimize the amount of clutter that collects in their environments over time.
 The main rule when it comes to clutter is: Love It, Use It, or Loose It.
 If you truly love something, keep it.
 If you have a solid use for an item, keep it.
 If the items do not fall into either of these categories, consider getting rid of them.
 You will not miss these items once they are gone.